gitopedia/website/search-api/README.md

 # Gitopedia Search API (Lambda)

-This directory contains the Python code for the Gitopedia Search Lambda.
+This directory contains the Go code for the Gitopedia Search Lambda.
 The function:

 - Downloads the Knowledgebase SQLite full-text index (`index.sqlite`) from S3
 - Executes full-text queries using SQLite FTS
 - Returns JSON search results to the Gitopedia website

-The Lambda is deployed by the Solus CDK stack (`GitopediaStack`) and exposed via an API Gateway `/search` endpoint.
-The website frontend calls this API to implement search.
+The Lambda is deployed by the Solus CDK stack (`GitopediaStack`) using the `provided.al2023` runtime and exposed via an API Gateway `/search` endpoint.

 ## Environment variables